Early

 ...I almost immediately got bored, haha.
 Okay, well - it wasn't the fault of the subject material.
 It was the fact that this new era and these new platforms of roleplay put everyone's RP, history, and most notably, drama on display in real time.
 And I could NOT resist trolling, just like in my Jimmy Neutron era.
 This era consisted of me making a lot of fake character profiles and fucking with people.
 I met a little group of likeminded trolls and we were just relentless.
 It probably sounds worse than it is, though we did sometimes go way too far with our pestering, but mostly it was joining roleplays of people we found obnoxious and godmodding them; saying they peed themselves or a satellite fell on them or whatever.
 I did dip my toes back into original RP, but by then my friend had graduated and enlisted so couldn't RP - but I did join a very fun and creative but sadly short lived community also based around vampire shenanigans.
 It was less Buffy and more Being Human, and while it was great thanks to a combination of likeminded players (they were WoD and Supernatural fans which is why it worked) slice of life just couldn't hold my attention that long.
 I did also enjoy a Castlevania style RP, but that community died after a few awesome months.

 I don't really have characters to post here!
+I had a few serious originals, but whenever I wanted attention from women I would RP Alucard from Hellsing.
 The troll profiles I made were mostly weird bastardizations of canon characters.
 But my favorite to play was probably C.C. from Code Geass, she's my girl.
 I think there was also Kirakishou from Rozen Maiden, Stocking from PSG, and Twilight Sparkle; all to mess with people.
 Imagine a purple unicorn repeatedly interrupting the hijinx of Jesse from Breaking Bad, and that's basically this era.
 That, and I graduated and moved.

 I do have some stories from this era, but some of them are pretty rough and very cringe, so be warned: